Meenakshi (Malayalam actress): Early life

-Meenakshi was born and raised in Kozhencherry, Pathanamthitta district.
-Growing up in Kozhencherry, Sharmily speaks Hindi, English, Malayalam and Tamil.

-But Meenakshi left for Chennai to pursue higher studies.
+Meenakshi was born as Maria Margaret Sharmilee in Coimbatore, Tamil Nadu, in a Catholic family.
+Her mother hails from Ooty.
+She is the only child of her parents.
+Her father worked in telecom department, and her mother was a housewife.

-Meenakshi graduated in Mathematics from the Stella Maris College, Chennai. and received a Master of Computer Applications (MCA) in India.
-While in school, she received several acting offers, which she rejected so that she could concentrate on her studies.
-She did modelling and later hosted a popular phone-in programme, Kasumele on Jaya TV.
+Meenakshi studied at CSI Bain School in Chennai and graduated from school in 1996.
+She was very popular in school and learned Bharathanatayam.
+She was a talented dancer.
+She then graduated in Mathematics from Stella Maris College, Chennai, and received a Master of Computer Applications (MCA) degree from Loyola College, Chennai.

+While in school, Meenakshi received several acting offers, which she rejected so that she could concentrate on her studies.
+She did modeling and later hosted a popular phone-in program, Kasumele on Jaya TV.
 People were instantly attracted by her cheerful and youthful approach to anchoring.
 After graduation, she started her career in films.

 Career

 Her debut Tamil movie was Aasai Aasaiyai in 2003 with Jiiva, who also made his debut with this film.
 This movie was not very well received in the box office even though the story and Sharmeelee's acting got good reviews from critics.
 This was then followed by Anbe Anbe with Shaam was classified as a medium hit in the box office.
 Her third Tamil movie was Diwan with Sarathkumar.
 This movie won her rave reviews for her performance.
 It was followed by her Telugu entry through the movie Taarak in 2003.

-In 2004, she made her debut in Malayalam Industry with two movies - Vellinakshatram and Kaakkakarumban.
+In 2004, she made her debut in Malayalam industry with two movies - Vellinakshatram and Kaakkakarumban.
 Her first movie Vellinakshatram was a mega hit and her performance was appreciated by many.
 After that she established herself in Malayalam movies with a string of hit movies.
-The same year, Youth festival and Black(cameo appearance) were also released.
-Later however, she failed to sustain in Malayalam film industry and tried her luck in other regional languages.
+The same year, Youth Festival and Black (cameo appearance) were also released.
+Later however, she tried her luck in other regional languages.

 In 2005, she appeared in the movie Junior Senior, where she acted aside Mukesh and Kunchacko Boban.
 This movie was a remake of Hindi classic hit, Yes Boss, where Meenakshi reprised the role played by Juhi Chawla.
 Same year, Ponmudipuzhayorathu was also released.
 Most of the songs she acted in were hits.
-"Oru chri kandaal" was one of the top songs of Malayalam in the year 2005.
-So was " Kalla Kalla Kochu Kalla".
-Later, Meenakshi faded away from the films.
+"Oru Chiri Kandaal" was one of the top songs of Malayalam in the year 2005.
+So was "Kalla Kalla Kochu Kalla".
+The same year she retired from film industry for prioritize her family life.

 Personal life

+She got married and settled down in Bangalore.
 In 2004, Meenakshi told an interviewer that "I love to act in more Malayalam films as the characters here have depth and the heroines have much more to do than just look good."

 Filmography

-Other Work
+Other work

-She has acted in some advertisements including Kumarikalpam Tonic, Plaza Jewellery, Pooja Milk, Vanamala Washing Powder etc. She hosted Kaasu Mele, live show.
+She has acted in some advertisements including Kumarikalpam Tonic, Plaza Jewellery, Pooja Milk, Vanamala Washing Powder etc. she acted in Devi Sri Prasad's music video for "Ey: Unnada" from the album Mr. Devi (1998).
+She hosted Kaasu Mele, live show.